1 November 2025

 SUPPLIES:

 Thank you so much for stopping by today, I really do appreciate it.
-I hope you have a wonderful day!
+I hope you have a wonderful rest of the day!
+Take care!

 End of code